One dead, one injured in truck crash: SH1 closed near Wellsford

 Emergency services responded to reports of a crash between a truck and car just after 9am, police said.

-Emergency services are at the scene of the fatal crash.
-A second person received moderate injuries.
+Emergency services are at the scene of the fatal crash near Bosher Rd, north of Wellsford, State Highway 1.

+St John sent one manager and two ambulances to the crash and transported one patient to North Shore Hospital in a moderate condition.

 Motorists are warned that the road is closed between Wayby Valley Rd and Mangawhai Rd on either side of Wellsford.